pedrokarneiro/eveh/README.md

 - create.bat -> CREATES the virtual environment.
 - activate.bat -> activates the virtual environment.
 - deactivate.bat -> DEactivates the virtual environment.
-- edit.bat -> let's you edit the virtual environment (I don't remember that one well...
-LOL - please look into the file's batch code for more detail).
+- edit.bat -> calls an editor for your code in the current directory.
+Currently implemented only for VS Code.
+Contributions?
 - remove.bat -> removes the virtual environment when you find it no more necessary.
 4. Run create.bat
 5. Run activate.bat